Navid-S-B/kanye_quotes_webpage/README.md

 js and python!

-The webpage essentially sends an API get request to gather kanye quotes using an AWS Lambda function through an HTTP API.
-With the"'Get Preachin'" button, it creates a tab to a Kanye YouTube pagelist.
+The webpage essentially sends an API get request to gather kanye quotes using an AWS Lambda function through an HTTP API through the **"Get Yeezin'"**.
+With the **"'Get Preachin'"** button, it creates a tab to a Kanye YouTube playlist.

 This project has taught me so far on how basic HTML webpages can be structured, how css is used to style the page (position of images, created text boxes, animinating buttons etc.), how js can be integrated to